yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting.md

 ### Bold

+- In Microsoft Excel, bold is a font style that makes text appear thicker and darker than the surrounding text.
+- It is used to emphasize important information or to make headings stand out in a table or spreadsheet.

+Keyboard shortcut: **Ctrl+B**.[^5]

 ### Italic

+- In Microsoft Excel, italic is a font style that makes text appear slanted.
+It is used to emphasize important information or to make headings stand out in a table or spreadsheet.

+Keyboard shortcut: **Ctrl+I**.[^5]

 ### Underline

+- In Microsoft Excel, underline is a font style that adds a line below the text.
+- The underline command is used to draw attention to specific text or data in a table or spreadsheet.
+It can be used to indicate headings, subheadings, or important information that needs to be highlighted.
+Underlining can also be used for emphasis when bold or italic formatting is not appropriate.[^6]

+Keyboard shortcut: **Ctrl+U**.[^5]

 ### Strikethrough

+- In Microsoft Excel, strikethrough is a font style that adds a line through the middle of the text.
+- The strikethrough command is used to indicate that certain information is no longer relevant or has been deleted.
+It can also be used to show completed tasks in a table or spreadsheet.[^7]

+Keyboard shortcut: **Ctrl+5**.[^5]

 ### Borders

+- In Microsoft Excel, cell borders are lines that surround a cell or range of cells.
+They are used to visually separate data in a table or spreadsheet and make it easier to read and understand.
 - Cell borders that you apply on cell in sheets to appear on printed pages.
 - By using predefined border styles, you can quickly add a border around cells or ranges of cells.
-If predefined cell borders do not meet your needs, you can create a custom border.
+If predefined cell borders do not meet your needs, you can create a custom border.[^8]

 #### Apply a predefined cell border